alcherk/SampleCode/Recipes_+_Printing/ReadMe.txt

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS:

+Version 1.2
+- Fix compile time issue.

 Version 1.1
-- Sample scaled down to focus more closely on printing.

-Version 1.0
 - First version.
-For WWDC 2011 printing session demo.
-- Has the ability to print one or more recipes
+WWDC sample was scaled down to focus more closely on printing.

 ===========================================================================
-Copyright (C) 2011 Apple Inc. All rights reserved.
+Copyright (C) 2011-2014 Apple Inc. All rights reserved.